MicrosoftDocs/microsoft-365-community/Community/where-tenant-display-name-is-used.md

 [!INCLUDE [content-disclaimer](includes/content-disclaimer.md)]

-You can make changes to your organization profile, such as your organization name, but this change has far reaching implications. **You must be a global admin to update this information.**
+You can make changes to your organization profile, such as your organization name, but this change has far reaching implications as explained below. **You must be a global admin to update this information.**
-For more information on changing your organizational profile, see [this article](/microsoft-365/admin/manage/change-address-contact-and-more?view=o365-worldwide&preserve-view=true)
+For instructions on changing your organizational profile, see [this article](/microsoft-365/admin/manage/change-address-contact-and-more?view=o365-worldwide&preserve-view=true)

 ## Edit organization information